nikoolabbafi/labexam/README.md

 ### Site configuration

-Sleek comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
+nikoo comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
 See [usage](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md) to know how to set it up.

 Additionally, in `_config.yml` you can find custom theme settings under `# THEME SETTINGS` comment.
 Here's a brief overview of those custom settings: